saferpay/sndbx/texts/intro.md

 ### <a name="special"></a>Special Cases

-#### PAYPAL, SWISS POSTCARD, SEPA ELV, BANCONTACT and PayDirekt
+#### PAYPAL, SWISS POSTCARD, SEPA ELV, BANCONTACT and paydirekt
 With these payment methods, daily closing is triggered alongside the capture automatically for each transaction and the cash flow is initiated immediately.
 With PayPal, this happens because the right is reserved to refuse the payment.
 For this reason, we demand the money for you immediately.
 For Swiss Postcard, this is established in the protocol used by PostFinance.
-Same goes for SEPA ELV ,Bancontact and PayDirekt.
+Same goes for SEPA ELV ,Bancontact and paydirekt.

 #### Online Banking
 giropay, iDEAL, SOFORT, Bancontact, eprzelewy und eps are online payment methods that trigger a transfer and thus the cash flow via the purchaser’s online banking services.
 A successful transaction is always 100% complete.